AlinaDev252/Code_Wars_JavaScript/README.md

 A hero is on his way to the castle to complete his mission.
 However, he's been told that the castle is surrounded with a couple of powerful dragons! each dragon takes 2 bullets to be defeated, our hero has no idea how many bullets he should carry..
 Assuming he's gonna grab a specific given number of bullets and move forward to fight another specific given number of dragons, will he survive?

 Return True if yes, False otherwise :)

+-> Kata7 - Double Sort

+Simple enough this one - you will be given an array.
+The values in the array will either be numbers or strings, or a mix of both.
+You will not get an empty array, nor a sparse one.

+Your job is to return a single array that has first the numbers sorted in ascending order, followed by the strings sorted in alphabetic order.
+The values must maintain their original type.

+Note that numbers written as strings are strings and must be sorted with the other strings.